Soviet atomic bomb project: Environmental and public health effects

 The former Soviet nuclear devices left behind large amounts of radioactive isotopes, which have contaminated air, water, and soil in the areas immediately surrounding them, enough to double the normal rate of ^{14}C from the atmosphere, and due to the increase in biomass and necromass.

-The Radioaktivnost warning sign left at the now-ruined and abandoned Laboratory B in Sungulʹ, ca. 2009.
+The Radioaktivnost warning sign left at the now-ruined and abandoned Laboratory B by Lake Sungul, ca. 2009.

 The Soviets started experimenting with nuclear technology in 1943 with very little regard of nuclear safety as there were no reports of accidents that were ever made public to learn from, and the public was kept in ignorance about the radiation dangers.
 Many of the nuclear devices left behind radioactive isotopes which have contaminated air, water and soil in the areas immediately surrounding, downwind and downstream of the blast site.
 According to the records that the Russian government released in 1991, the Soviet Union tested 969 nuclear devices between 1949 and 1990— more nuclear testing than any nation on the planet.
 Soviet scientists conducted the tests with little regard for environmental and public health consequences.
 The detrimental effects that the toxic waste generated by weapons testing and processing of radioactive materials are still felt to this day.
 Even decades later, the risk of developing various types of cancer, especially that of the thyroid and the lungs, continues to be elevated far above national averages for people in affected areas.
 Iodine-131, a radioactive isotope that is a major byproduct of fission-based weapons, is retained in the thyroid gland, and so poisoning of this kind is commonplace in impacted populations.